rapidsai/ucx-py/README.md

 # Detailed Build and instructions

+The following instructions assume you'll be using `ucx-py` on a CUDA enabled system.
+The instructions assume you're using CUDA 9.2 for unspecific reasons.
+Change the `CUDA_HOME` environment variable, and the environment created and used by `conda` to `cudf_dev_10.0.yml` in order to support CUDA 10.

 ## Using Dask, Cudf, and UCX together ##

 These three libraries provide a powerful combination of MPI tools.
 Using them involves using the correct dependencies, in the correct order: